AustenLowder2002/Message-Board/README.md

         ** REPLACE THEM WITH YOUR INFO **

 ## Step 3 Starting the project:
-    * ** Confrim that ports 3000 && 8080 are free on your machine **
+    * ** Confirm that ports 3000 && 8080 are free on your machine **
-    * When you are done confirming the details are correct in the .env file; Open the backend and frontend in intergrated terminals.
+    * When you are done confirming the details are correct in the .env file; Open the backend and frontend in integrated terminals.
-      You can do this by /cd ...<yourpath>/backend and .../<yourpath>/frontend
+      (You can do this by /cd ...<yourpath>/backend and .../<yourpath>/frontend)
     * When you have both those terminals opened you will first type npm install on both terminals.
     * Once that is finished you will type npm start in both terminals
     * Look at the frontend terminal and open the link that says http://localhost:8080